• Skip to primary navigation

 If gluten isn't an issue for you or your cake-eaters, give these a try with all-purpose and whole wheat flours in place of the rice and oat flours.
 And if gluten is a serious issue, be sure to use certified GF products, particularly oat flour.

-Save the egg yolks to use in homemade ice cream (black sesame with milk chocolate, for example!).
+Save the egg yolks to use in homemade ice cream such as black sesame ice cream.

 Nutritional values are based on one of twenty four mini muffins.